 Dr Anita Heiss is the author of non-fiction, historical fiction, commercial women's fiction, poetry, social commentary and travel articles.
-She is a regular guest at writers' festivals and travels internationally performing her work and lecturing on Indigenous literature.
-She is an Indigenous Literacy Day Ambassador and a proud member of the Wiradjuri nation of central NSW.
-Anita is a role model for the National Aboriginal Sporting Chance Academy and an Advocate for the National Centre of Indigenous Excellence.
-She is an Adjunct Professor with Jumbunna Indigenous House of Learning, UTS and currently divides her time between writing, public speaking, MCing, and being a 'creative disruptor'.
-Anita was a finalist in the 2012 Human Rights Awards and the 2013 Australian of the Year Awards and listed as Australia's #27 Favourite novelist.
-She lives in Sydney.
+She is a regular guest at writers' festivals and travels internationally performing her work and lecturing on aboriginal literature.
+She is a Lifetime Ambassador of the Indigenous Literacy Foundation and a proud member of the Wiradjuri nation of central NSW.

 Anita is an Ambassador of the GO Foundation, Worowa Aboriginal College and the Sydney Swans.
 She was a finalist in the 2012 Human Rights Awards and the 2013 Australian of the Year Awards.
 Anita is a Board Member of the University of QLD Press, Circa and the National Justice Project.
 In 2019, she was appointed a Professor of Communications at the University of QLD.
 When she's not teaching she is writing, public speaking, MCing and being a 'creative disruptor'.

 NEWSFLASH: Anita's latest novel, Bila Yarrudhanggalangdhuray (River of Dreams) will be released through Simon & Schuster on May 5.